 Silent shock and awe and a quick intake of breath from the T-Rump.
 He clutched his heart … and did a face plant in the mud.
 The splash-down beside the Hopehicksbagotrix caused her to open her eyes.

 Moments later she had him propped up against a nearby tree.
 He was heaving deep breaths and slurring his words.

 “Look at the shate you’ve put me in.”

 The T-Rump nodded, embarrassed.
 He clawed the mud off his face and stared hard at his communications director.

 “Okay, let me have it.
 What did you tell him?”

 “I can’t tell you.”

 “I just did.
 Now you can tell me.”

 “I told him the truth.”

 More shock and awe and chest-grabbing from the T-Rump.
-He grimaced in agony as a white hot bolt of stress searched his innards for his non-existent soul.
+He grimaced in agony as a white hot bolt of stress searched his innards for a non-existent soul.
 The pained expression on his face seemed to beg of her, why are you doing this to me?
 His alarming, trip-hammer heart rate finally settled down.
-Again, he took short breaths, lips puckering the air like a fish.
+There were more short breaths, his lips puckering the air like a fish.